Riverside South, Manhattan: Second phase

 By early 2000, work was about to begin on a fourth Trump Place building, a condo tower.
 Later that year, Columbia University began negotiating to construct a satellite campus at the southern end of Trump Place.
 While Goldman Sachs advised the university that the land's fair value was $65–90 million, Trump was insistent on a $400 million price, leading Columbia to expand in Manhattanville instead.
 Simultaneously, Trump developed a waterfront public park known as Riverside Park South.
 Trump was required to expand the park as additional buildings were erected, and he also had to preserve the 69th Street Transfer Bridge.
 During the park's construction, complaints of sewage smells prompted the Trump Organization to replace 180 Riverside's pipes.
 The park's first phase, which cost $14 million, unofficially opened in January 2001 and was dedicated that April.
 Trump Place's real estate brokers, the Corcoran Group, reported higher-than-anticipated interest in the apartments, despite the development's relatively remote location.
 Despite a slight downturn caused by the September 11 attacks later the same year, the apartments remained in high demand.
-Also in 2001, Community Board 7 approved the addition of another park on Riverside Boulevard, and the Federal Highway Administration approved the West Side Highway's relocation eastward.
+Also in 2001, Community Board 7 approved the addition of another park on Riverside Boulevard.

 Although Trump ceased his active involvement in the development in 2001, he retained his 30% limited partnership.
 The first retailer at Trump Place, a wine shop, opened in 2002, four years after Trump had begun looking for retail tenants.
 Trump planned to begin constructing the complex's sixth structure, 240 Riverside Boulevard, the same year, which would have required the closure of the West Side Highway's 72nd Street exit ramp.
-Work on 240 Riverside was delayed by opposition from residents of the neighboring Chatsworth Apartments, who feared the building would obstruct their windows, as well as objections from local residents who wanted the 72nd Street exit ramp to remain open.
+Work on 240 Riverside was delayed by opposition from residents of the neighboring Chatsworth Apartments, who feared the building would obstruct their windows, as well as objections from local residents who wanted to re-litigate the plan to close the 72nd Street highway exit ramp.
 Despite the opposition, 240 Riverside was under construction by 2003.
-A second segment of Riverside Park South opened that June, and local residents attempted to preserve two burned piers within the park.
+A second segment of Riverside Park South opened that June.
+Nostalgia for the two ruined piers again arose, but was quickly dismissed and they were finally ordered removed.
 The city government agreed in early 2004 to close the 72nd Street exit ramp; a state judge placed an injunction preventing the ramp's closure, but an appeals court upheld the plans.
 By the end of 2004, a seventh building at 120 Riverside Boulevard was being completed.
-Due to legal disputes, the 72nd Street exit ramp remained open for three more years.
+The 72nd Street exit ramp was finally closed three years later.